Search

 Students and visitors observing a bright flame from a "fire tornado" experiment.

-A “fire tornado” was developed in Dr. Meier’s First-Year Seminar to discuss tornados, storms, and the concept of the Great Red Spot on Jupiter.
+A “fire tornado” was developed in Dr. Meier’s First-Year Seminar and was used to discuss tornados, storms, and the concept of the Great Red Spot on Jupiter.

 A couple of planets over on “Jupiter,” families viewed demonstrations of a “fire tornado” from Dr. Mariel Meier, Dr. Dylan Collette and the Physics Club.